What is romance if not repeat flowering?

 'In a row of terraced homes, where life unfolds in a tight-knit community, front and back doors are areas of everyday transitions.
 It's through the back door that the Coal Miners, or Pitmen, would return from their long, exhausting days or nights in the pit.
 I remember witnessing the poignant moment when a mother (My Aunt) prepared for her son's arrival, laying down a few newspapers on the flagged stone floor to catch the remnants of his hard work.
 As he came through the rear entrance, she stood ready to help him shed not just his clothes but the weight of the day, a ritual that broke the barrier between the harsh world outside and the warmth of home'.

 Mr Cornish depicted his Children, John and Ann, at bath times (Flowmaster pen on paper), a beautiful record of everyday life which in those decades may have been in a tin bath in front of the fire.
 Here, the artist is making observational studies, which artists do.
 They record what and who is around them in their domestic contexts.
-Similarly, the artist (1844 - 1926) Mary Cassatt's The Bath (1891), depicted in colour drypoint, soft ground etching, and aquatint, shows a woman and child at bath time in a colour palette of a blue bath contrasted with her yellow dress.
+Similarly, the artist (1844 - 1926) Mary Stevenson Cassatt's The Bath (1891), depicted in colour drypoint, soft ground etching, and aquatint, shows a woman and child at bath time in a colour palette of a blue bath contrasted with her yellow dress.

 Having viewed the work of Mr Cornish in detail, it occurred to Robin that his portraiture is similar to that of Mr (Arthur) Derek Hill (1916 - 2000), which alludes to a further question.
 As an observer of art, do we favour a particular style of painting or drawing compared to other styles by other artists?
 Critically observed, the Mary Cassatt image appears flattened, whereas a similar depiction by Mr Cornish is beautifully layered and alive with feeling and movement.